-EEPROM Read/Write The EEPROM Access Registers are accessible in the I/O space.
+The EEPROM Access Registers are accessible in the I/O space.

-The write access time for the EEPROM is given in Table 1 on page 21.
+The write access time for the EEPROM is given in Table 7-1.
 A self-timing function, however, lets the user software detect when the next byte can be written.
 If the user code contains instructions that write the EEPROM, some precautions must be taken.
-In heavily filtered power supplies, V{CC} is likely to rise or fall slowly on Power-up/down.
+In heavily filtered power supplies, $V{CC}$ is likely to rise or fall slowly on Power-up/down.
 This causes the device for some period of time to run at a voltage lower than specified as minimum for the clock frequency used.
-See "Preventing EEPROM Corruption" on page 23. for details on how to avoid problems in these situations.
+See "Preventing EEPROM Corruption" on page 19 for details on how to avoid problems in these situations.

 In order to prevent unintentional EEPROM writes, a specific write procedure must be followed.
-Refer to "The EEPROM Control Register - EECR" on page 20 for details on this.
+Refer to the description of the EEPROM Control Register for details on this.